-The Group conducts international business operations, and unexpected events, such as political or social events or natural phenomena, can have a negative impact on the Group’s business in the related regions or markets.
-In the field of marine transport, the Group’s main business domain, conditions for cargo volumes and shipping are influenced by various factors, including economic trends in countries around the world, commodity market conditions, the balance of supply and demand for vessels and competition.
-Changes in these factors can have an impact on the Group’s operating activities and operating results.
-In particular, changes in the taxation systems and economic policies of Japan and major trading countries and regions, such as North America, Europe and China, or their implementation of protective trade policies, etc., can causes a decline in international transport volumes and freight rates, with an attendant negative impact on the Group’s financial position and operating results.
+The Group is engaged in international business operations, and if an accident occurred due to political or social factors, or some natural phenomenon, its business could be negatively impacted in the related regions or markets.
+In the field of marine transport, a key business of the Group, cargo movements and conditions of the maritime shipping market are impacted by a variety of factors including economic trends in each country, market conditions for goods, the demand-supply balance of shipping capacity, the competitive landscape, and so on.
+Changes in those factors could have an impact on the Group’s sales activities and operating results.
+In particular, shifts in taxation systems and economic policies or the adoption of protective trade policies, etc. in North America, Europe and China, which are important trading nations (and regions) with Japan, can lead to a decline in international transport volumes and freight rates, which could have an adverse effect on the Group’s financial position and operating results.

 Other major risks that could negatively impact the Group’s business activities include the following: